jonatan1609/CycleLog/README.md

 # CycleLog

 This library will let you log into a cyclic file easily.
-You

 ####  What is a cycle log?
 - A cycle log is a log file which does not keep more than N lines, once the log reaches N lines the logger will delete older lines from the beginning,